-- 23.4 Proposed disposals of other Council-owned assets, including surplus or obsolete furniture or equipment, shall be discussed with the relevant head of service to obtain agreement that there is no further need for the items.
-Items shall first be offered for transfer to other sections or departments of the Council. - 23.5 Any items that remain for disposal shall be sold at the highest price possible.
-An estimated sale value shall be agreed by the relevant head of service and the S.151 Officer or Deputy S.151 Officer, taking note of any value included in the Council's accounts and any professional valuations as may be deemed appropriate by the S.151 Officer.
+- 24.4 Proposed disposals of other Council-owned assets, including surplus or obsolete furniture or equipment, shall be discussed with the relevant Head of Service to obtain agreement that there is no further need for the items.
+Items shall first be offered for transfer to other sections or departments of the Council. - 24.5 Any items that remain for disposal shall be sold at the highest price possible.
+An estimated sale value shall be agreed by the relevant Head of Service and the Section 151 Officer or Deputy Section 151 Officer, taking note of any value included in the Council's accounts and any professional valuations as may be deemed appropriate by the Section 151 Officer.
 A note shall be made and retained on file as evidence to support the adopted approach and the valuation.
-The method of disposal shall be agreed with the S.151 Officer or Deputy S.151 Officer. - 23.6 If deemed appropriate by the relevant service head and the S.151 Officer/Deputy S.151 Officer, items may either be - a) sold to a member of staff at an agreed price (where the item is of little or no intrinsic value); or - b) offered for sale to all members of staff at the price agreed; or - c) advertised for sale in local papers or relevant trade magazines, as appropriate, at the price agreed; or - d) offered for sale at the best sealed bid received where it is difficult to place a value.
+The method of disposal shall be agreed with the Section 151 Officer. - 24.6 If deemed appropriate by the relevant Head of Service and the Section 151 Officer, items may either be - a) sold to a member of staff at an agreed price (where the item is of little or no intrinsic value); or - b) offered for sale to all members of staff at the price agreed; or - c) advertised for sale in local papers or relevant trade magazines, as appropriate, at the price agreed; or - d) offered for sale at the best sealed bid received where it is difficult to place a value.
 This may include the use of suitable, secure internet services.
-The relevant head of service and the
+The relevant Head of Service and the

-- S.151 Officer may set a reserve price below which an item may not be sold without the approval of the relevant portfolio holder responsible for the management of the Council's assets. - 23.7 If it is considered that there is a ready market for the item(s) in question, then sealed bids shall be invited from contractors or organisations that are identified as having a potential interest.
-The minimum number of bids sought shall be determined in accordance with the thresholds contained in CPR 5.3. - 23.8 All sealed bids shall be treated as being tenders and their receipt, opening and acceptance shall be in accordance with CPRs12, 13, 14 and 15. - 23.9 Where there is the option of trading an old piece of equipment in partexchange for a new piece, this option shall be expressly mentioned in any invitation to tender or provide a quotation. - 23.10 Disposal of any stocks and stores that are recorded in the Council's accounts shall be disposed of after obtaining the agreement in writing of the relevant director and the S.151 Officer and shall be undertaken in accordance with the provisions of the Council's Financial Regulations.
+Section 151 Officer may set a reserve price below which an item may not be sold without the approval of the relevant portfolio holder responsible for the management of the Council's assets.

+- 24.7 If it is considered that there is a ready market for the item(s) in question, then sealed bids shall be invited from contractors or organisations that are identified as having a potential interest.
+The minimum number of bids sought shall be determined in accordance with the thresholds contained in CPR 5.3. - 24.8 All sealed bids shall be treated as being tenders and their receipt, opening and acceptance shall be in accordance with CPRs12, 13, 14 and 15. - 24.9 Where there is the option of trading an old piece of equipment in partexchange for a new piece, this option shall be expressly mentioned in any invitation to tender or provide a quotation. - 24.10 Disposal of any stocks and stores that are recorded in the Council's accounts shall be disposed of after obtaining the agreement in writing of the relevant director and the Section 151 Officer and shall be undertaken in accordance with the provisions of the Council's Financial Regulations.